Kirket

 Kirket is a 2019 Indian Hindi-language Indian film directed by Yogendra Singh, starring Kirti Azad, Vishal Tiwari, Sonam Chhabra, Sonu Jha, Jai Kumar.
 The film depicts the state of the Bihar Cricket Board.

 Plot

 Kirket is a sports film that portrays the state of the Bihar Cricket Board.
 The story revolves around Kirti Azad, who was a cricketer and part of the 1983 Indian Cricket World Cup team.
-Now he tries to single-handedly tries to change the future of the Bihar Cricket Board for the better but is met with many obstacles.
+Now he tries to single-handedly change the future of the Bihar Cricket Board for the better, but is met with many obstacles.
 The movie is a mix of fact and fiction and also touches on various sensitive subjects such as caste-based and religious politics that are inherently part of the system.